mazin-abdelghany/coursera-machine-learning/README.md

 This repo serves as a set of notes that I have taken while completing the Machine Learning Coursera course by Andrew Ng.
 There is a markdown file for each week of the course with notes on the content, best practices, common pitfalls, and any other musings on that week's material.
 I completed the coding assignments on Ubuntu Desktop using a `miniconda` environment that contained `Octave`.
 Coding assigments are&mdash;of course&mdash;**not** uploaded to maintain academic integrity.

+I have included two other files here in this repo:
+1. Derivation of normal equation and regularized linear regression.pdf
+2. log_reg.Rmd

+Document 1 is a derivation

 For reference, below are the 11 weeks of the course, their corresponding content, and the associated `Octave` coding assignment.

 ## Table of contents: